jeremyhilado/seir-224-project-2/readme.md

 **This is meant to push you both technically and collaboratively.**  You will, almost certainly, be joining a development team during your career.
 Working collaboratively is a learned skill, just like programming. **It's important to learn how to work together.**

 ---

+### Requirements
+- This app must contain a backend API with at least 2 models.
+No associations are required.
+- This app must use an angular front end that leverages the backend API in the above requirement.
+- Work hard and have fun!

 ### Pro Tips